Learn our story, from the beginning and into the future.

 Meet our staff.
 Members of the local community make everything that happens possible.
 Together, we make this place amazing.

 Brad offers 33 years of experience in the funeral industry.
 His career in funeral service began when he was just a young boy at the age of 7 and his family purchased the mortuary in Liberty.
-Brad is the son of Patricia N. "Pat" Holtzclaw and the late Eugene Brannon Holtzclaw.
-He has two children, Connor and Madison.
+Brad is the son of Patricia N. "Pat" Holtzclaw and the late Eugene Branan Holtzclaw.
+He is engaged to marry Kayla Seaborn of Six Mile, and has two children, Connor and Madison.
 A native of Liberty, SC, he attended Liberty schools and is a 1994 graduate of Liberty High School.
 Following high school, Brad found himself a place at Gupton-Jones College of Mortuary Science following in the steps of his father and grandfather and graduated in 1996.

 A third generation funeral director, Brad grew up working in the family business.
 He has devoted his life to serving the families of the Upstate of South Carolina.
 Upon the death of his grandfather, Mr. James T. Holtzclaw in 2001, Brad’s vision, dedication, and hard work have seen the complete renovation of our current facility, along with the addition of numerous services to our community.
 His father’s retirement in 2009, and then his passing in 2014 have left him with a desire to continue the personal service and principles that he was taught at a very young age by his father and grandfather.
 It is his goal and the company’s commitment to offer the most attentive service in the most state of the art facilities to the people of our community, with compassion, understanding, and personal care.